 - It must be written in an active voice (in case if your title contain verbs)

 It doesn't take a sensei to compose a catchy essay title.
 However, there are a few core principles to be taken into account.
 The following tips will help you stay on track and avoid common pitfalls.

 Essay Goes First

 Another advantage of writing an essay first is that you will save your time.
 It’s common for the majority of students to spend a lot of time just on creating a suitable title for their essays.
-Following that tip will give you more time that you could spend on crafting an outline, researching or writing an essay.
+Following that tip will give you more time that you could spend on crafting an essay outline, researching or writing the paper.

 Take The Style of Your Paper Into Account

 What are you writing about?
 What is the style of your paper?
 Is it an academic essay, or is it a more free-form like a narrative essay?
 If the topic of your essay is “Do people who commit heinous crimes deserve the death penalty?”, your title should not be humorous or comical.
 It must be more strict and to the point.
 But if your topic is “Why do people like watching funny cat videos?”, then feel free to craft a funny title.
 As you can understand, it’s important to determine the tone of your essay and base your title on it, considering the topic.

 Keep It Short and Simple

 Being brief and careful is the best option when talking about the title.
 The main goal of the title is simply to name a paper.
 There is no need to tell the whole story in the beginning.
 All you need to do is to sum up your paper in a few words.
 You can also sum up your thesis statement as it represents the main idea of your essay.
 Take your thesis and squeeze it into a three or four words.
 Imagine that you are creating a header for your favorite newspaper or a slogan for coca-cola.
 Make it in a few words to take your reader right to the point.